Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 The following steps need to be applied and continually repeated to establish, monitor, maintain and improve an ISMS:

 * identify information assets and their associated information security requirements, while considering legal, regulatory, and contractual requirements;
-* assess information security risks and treat information security risks, including:
+* assess information security risks and treat information security risks, including application of appropriate controls and risk acceptance;
-  * a risk analysis and risks evaluation;
-  * application of appropriate controls and risks acceptance;
 * select and implement relevant controls to manage unacceptable risks: controls can be selected from ISO/IEC 27002 and all ISO/IEC 27002 sector-specific standards, e.g. ISO/IEC 27019 for the energy sector;
 * monitor, maintain and improve effectiveness of controls associated with organization information assets.